 By honouring the millions who were unjustly stripped of their lives, the International Holocaust Remembrance Day, is also a reminder of the dangers of repeating the mistakes of the past, and works to educate a better and more tolerant society.

-The Holocaust and the genocides are not the past, but a very present.
-Fighting the Nazis and the perpetrators of the 20th century massacres, was our grandparents and parents fight.
-Our fight, is to remember it, to understand how it happened, and to make sure it never happens again.
+The Holocaust and the genocides are not simply the past but a very threatening future.
+Fighting the Nazis and the perpetrators of the 20th century massacres was the struggle of our grandparents.
+The fight of our generation is to remember it, to understand how it happened, and to make sure it never happens again.